 If riding through the desert on four legs doesn’t sound appealing, then opt for a jeep safari through Wadi Rum.
 A one-day tour will transport you around the protected area where you’ll appreciate scenic vistas as well as all the main historical sites.

 Wadi Rum is the home of Bedouins (nomadic Arabs in the desert).
 While many people have left this lifestyle to live among civilization, some continue to practice this way of life.
 Staying in a Bedouin camp is one of the must-do activities in Wadi Rum, and living the Bedouin lifestyle, if even for one night, is the experience of a lifetime.

 Where to Stay in Wadi Rum

-Sun City Wadi Rum Camp give guests the chance to “glamp” in traditional tents, spacious suites, and Martian domes.
+Sun City Wadi Rum Camp gives guests the chance to “glamp” in traditional tents, spacious suites, and Martian domes.
 All quarters include private baths, fans, 24-hour electricity, and some luxury touches such as toiletries and cotton linens.
 For an authentic stay, try Wadi Rum Bedouin Camp, where nothing stands between you and the mystical surroundings.
 Be sure to try the traditional Bedouin dinner known as “zarb,” lamb or chicken with vegetables and spices buried in an oven and cooked under the desert sand.

 Where to Eat in Wadi Rum

 You won’t find many restaurants in or near Wadi Rum, but the Bedouin camps should cook meals.
 One eatery nearby, Hamada, whips up tasty hummus, falafel, musabaha, and other Middle Eastern fare.
-The service here is especially lovely, and the food, incredibly fresh.
+The service here is especially lovely, and the food is incredibly fresh.
 Mr. Hamada’s family recipes date back to 1915.
 For other restaurants, Aqaba is about 25 miles away.